-Every business has a need to share information amongst employees.
+Every business needs to share information among employees.
 It’s not practical for employees to store knowledge inside their heads and personally answer every question that their coworkers might have regarding their knowledge base.
-In order to overcome these knowledge gaps, organizations are implementing ways to improve Knowledge Management and record valuable information as documentation.
+To overcome these knowledge gaps, organizations are implementing ways to improve Knowledge Management and record valuable information as documentation.

 There are a number of tools available that help employees network and collaborate, including what is known as “wiki software”.
 If you don’t know what a wiki is, then just think of Wikipedia – the world’s most popular wiki.